MaiaNgo/ds-mod5-project/README.md

 - Use Hyperparameter tuning to find the optimal models

 #### Content of this repository
-- zillow_data.csv : this is the house sale dataset from Zillow.
-The data source of this project.
+- datasets : this is the song datasets from EchoNest
-- Project3.ipynb : this is the main technical Jupyter notebook that perform all data science process of this project.
+- Project4.ipynb : this is the main technical Jupyter notebook that perform all data science process of this project.
 - Presentation.pdf : this is the executive presentation that provide the final conclusion of this project

 THANK YOU!